kotlily/my-react-blog/README.md

 docker-compose will read docker-compose.yaml file to operate accordingly<br>
 It will remove the need to supply things via command-line

-To creat/re-create and run the container<br>
+To create/re-create and run the container<br>
 `docker-componse up -d`

+This docker-compose example will spin up 3 instances of the backend and have nginx loadbalancing in front of it via exposed port 4000<br>
+Check nginx.conf file for more details

 To stop or destroy the container<br>
 `docker-compose stop|down`